pmeran/neuriteX/README.md

 For each image, a raw numerical score `N_perc` (for neurite percentage) is calculated, defined as the percentage of pixels passing the 2nd filter (neurites) versus pixels passing the 1st filter (peaks) (Fig. 1a and 1b). `N_perc` can be retrieved from variable `D`, which is returned by functions `nX_segmentation_test()` and `nX_segmentation()` (further explained below).<br /><br />

 **Fig. 1.a&nbsp;&nbsp;Image segmentation**<br />
-Images of intact neurites (top left) and degenerated neurites (bottom left) were analyzed using two sequential segmentation filters.<br />A raw score for neurite integrity is calculated as the percentage of pixels passing the 2nd filter versus pixels passing the 1st filter.<br />Image edge 400 pixels, or 88.4 µm.<br />
+Images of intact neurites (top left) and degenerated neurites (bottom left) were analyzed using two sequential segmentation filters.<br />`N_perc`, a raw score for neurite integrity, is calculated as the percentage of pixels passing the 2nd filter (neurites) versus pixels passing the 1st filter (peaks).<br />Image edge 400 pixels, or 88.4 µm.<br />
 <img src="neuriteX_Fig.1a.PNG" width="600"/>
 <br /><br />
 **Fig. 1.b&nbsp;&nbsp;Image segmentation using simulated images**<br />